inBeat/inbeat-website/content/top-influencers/tiktok/guitar/argentina/_index.md

 ---
-title: Top 10 Guitar TikTok Influencers In Argentina In 2022
+title: Top 10 Guitar TikTok Influencers In Argentina In 2023
 description: >-
-  Find top guitar TikTok influencers in Argentina in 2022.
-Most popular hashtags: #fyp #parati #argentina #foryou.
+  Find top guitar TikTok influencers in Argentina in 2023.
+Most popular hashtags: #fyp #parati #foryou #guitar.
 platform: TikTok
-hits: 14
+hits: 12
-text_top: See the top-rated TikTok accounts on inBeat.
+text_top: Analyze the most popular TikTok profiles on inBeat.
-text_bottom: Our database has 14 TikTok influencers like this in Argentina for you to connect with.
+text_bottom: inBeat holds 12 TikTok influencers like this in Argentina for you to pitch.
 profiles:
   - username: "tusclasesdeguitarra"
     fullname: >-